Sonny6155/ui-beam-finder/README.md

 paragraph and matches for the first pattern character set are sparse, this is closer to O(n) average.

-Pre-loading into a Numpy padded array is unlikely to offer much linear speedup without being able to vectorise.
+Pre-loading into a Numpy padded array is unlikely to offer significant linear speedups without being able to vectorise.
 Vectorised search would increase the average to at least O(nm), and the worst case to O(n^2 m) on sufficiently large and uneven text.

 However, in the unusual case where the text is expected to be big but also even, Scipy's FFT 2D convolve might be a interesting O(n log(n) m) array solution.